 I love stories.
 Podcasts like Serial, S-Town, Dying for Sex, and The Shrink Next Door keep me parked in my car listening outside my house, when I should have gone inside long ago.
-When I was in my 20s I watched Dateline, read autobiographies and start searching for the stories of my family.
+When I was in my 20s I watched Dateline, read autobiographies and started searching for the stories of my family.
 Not all stories are good ones or well told, but they all still have value.

 The stories that will come out of 2020 will be sad, amazing, boring, scary, and surprising.